 The Library's archives are being listed in the database Alvin - platform for digital collections and digitized cultural heritage.
 However, a lot of archives are still only searchable at Carolina Rediviva in catalogues placed in the Special Reading Room.
 The staff at the Special reading Room is happy to assist you in your search.
 Contact us through Ask the Library.

 documents from uppsala University

-At the Uppsala University Archives (UUA) there are documents from the founding of the University in 1477 until today.
-There are also archives from the faculties and departments as well as maps and plans of University's properties.
-You find lists and contact information on their website: Uppsala universitets arkiv
+The Uppsala University Archives (UUA) are not at the Uppsala University Library, but at the University Archives in the Segerstedt Building.
+Here are also archives from the faculties and departments as well as maps and plans of University's properties.
+You find lists and contact information on their website: Uppsala University Archives.

 What may you find in the archives?